harpwood/harpwood/README.md

 # Hi there 👋

-I am a Haxe and GameMaker: Studio 2 enthusiast and hobbyist animator.
+I am a Haxe and GameMaker: Studio 2 enthusiast.
+I am also a hobbyist animator.
 I migrated from Adobe AIR and flash and never looked back (unless I have to maintain the old as3 projects that have not been migrated yet).

 You can see more of my side projects:
 * Github : [public repositories](https://github.com/harpwood?tab=repositories) and [gists](https://gist.github.com/harpwood)